Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-Excessive T-cell mediated immune responses to an as yet undefined agent as well as autoimmunological or infectious genesis are discussed.
-Environmental toxins and microbial pathogens are blamed as trigger factors of granuloma formation (Giner T et al 2017).
-Among microbial pathogens, mycobacteria, propionibacteria, and herpes simplex viruses are consistently suspected.
+Excessive T-cell-mediated immune responses to an as yet undefined agent as well as autoimmunological or infectious genesis are being discussed.
+Environmental toxins and microbial pathogens are blamed as trigger factors for granuloma formation (Giner T et al. 2017).
+Among the microbial pathogens, mycobacteria, propionibacteria and herpes simplex viruses are repeatedly suspected.

-In sarcoidosis, activation of Th1 subtype CD4+ helper cells occurs.
-Bronchial lavage demonstrated a shift in the lymphocyte population CD4/CD8 ratio in favor of CD4+ cells (CD4/CD8 > 3.5 is highly specific).
+Sarcoidosis leads to activation of CD4+ helper cells of the Th1 subtype.
+In bronchial lavage, a shift in the lymphocyte population of the CD4/CD8 ratio in favor of CD4+ cells could be detected (CD4/CD8 > 3.5 is highly specific).

 ManifestationThis section has been translated automatically.